NOPE: Novel Object Pose Estimation from a Single Image: Experiments

 \paragraph{Baselines.}

-We compare our work with all previous methods~(to the best of our knowledge) that aim to predict a pose from a single view: PIZZA~\cite{nguyen_pizza_2022}, a regression-based approach that directly predicts the relative pose, and SSVE~\cite{mariotti_semi-supervised_2020} and ViewNet~\cite{mariotti_viewnet_2021}, which employ semi-supervised and self-supervised techniques to treat viewpoint estimation as an image reconstruction problem using conditional generation.
+We compare our work with all previous methods that aim to predict a pose from a single view: PIZZA \cite{nguyen_pizza_2022}, a regression-based approach that directly predicts the relative pose, as well as SSVE~\cite{mariotti_semi-supervised_2020} and ViewNet~\cite{mariotti_viewnet_2021}, which employ semi-supervised and self-supervised techniques to treat viewpoint estimation as an image reconstruction problem using conditional generation.
 We also compare our method with the recent diffusion-based method 3DiM~\cite{3dim}, which generates pixel-level view synthesis.
-Since 3DiM originally only targets view-synthesis and is not designed for 3D object pose, we use it to generate templates and perform nearest neighbor search to estimate a 3D object pose, as mentioned in Section~\ref{sec:motivation}.
-To make 3DiM work in the same setting as us, we retrain it relative pose conditioning instead of canonical pose conditioning.
+Since 3DiM originally only targets view-synthesis and is not designed for 3D object pose, we use it to generate templates and perform nearest neighbor search to estimate a 3D object pose.
+To make 3DiM work in the same setting as us, we retrain it using relative pose conditioning instead of canonical pose conditioning.

-Only the code of PIZZA is available.
+\paragraph{Implementation.} Only the code of PIZZA is available.
 The other methods did not release their code at the time of writing, however we re-implemented them.
-Our numerical results for the ``novel instances'' cases are similar to the ones reported in the respective papers, which validates our implementations.
 We use a ResNet18 backbone as in~\cite{nguyen_pizza_2022} for PIZZA, SSVE, and ViewNet.
 We train all models on input images with a resolution of 256$\times$256 except for 3DiM for which we use a resolution of 128$\times$128 since 3DiM performs view synthesis in pixel space, which takes much more memory.
-Our re-implementations achieve similar performance as the original papers when evaluated on the same data for seen categories, as shown in Table~\ref{tab:shapeNet}, which validates our re-implementation.
-Our method also uses the frozen encoder from \cite{nguyen2022templates} to encode the input images into embeddings of size 32$\times$32$\times$8.
-For all methods, we use AdamW~\cite{loshchilov_decoupled_2017} with an initial learning rate of 1e-4.
-Training takes 10 hours on 4GPUs V100 for each method on average.
-We refer the reader to the supplementary material for more implementation details.
+Our re-implementations achieve similar performance as the original papers when evaluated on the same data for seen categories, as shown in Table~\ref{tab:shapeNet}, which validates our comparisons.
+Our method also uses the frozen encoder from \cite{stable-diffusion} to encode the input images into embeddings of size 32$\times$32$\times$8. \nguyen{In all settings, we train the baselines and our method using the same training set and AdamW~\cite{loshchilov_decoupled_2017} with an initial learning rate of $5\,{\times}\,10^{-5}$.
+Training takes about 20 hours on 4 V100 GPUs for each method.